NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A(A) added as stone clap
 - 4B(B) changed to be 5BB(B) with A button follow ups
 - 4A
-    - DEF window starts frame 12 and ends frame 33 (animation ends frame 47)
+    - DEF from frames 12-35, animation ends frame 49
     - When done in a combo it does 6A
 - Act4A
     - Hit into a spinning knockdown that is unblockable